 Thus, there is large margin of safety.

 Look for third-party certifications to ensure your rhodiola supplement has not been adulterated with cheaper, less effective ingredients.
 A dose of 200–600 mg per day is considered effective and safe

 Rhodiola has been used in traditional medicine in Russia and Scandinavian countries for centuries.

 Studies have found rhodiola may help strengthen the body’s response to physical stressors like exercise and psychological stressors such as fatigue and depression.

 Also, test-tube and animal studies have investigated its role in cancer treatment and diabetes control.
 However, research in humans is needed.

 If you want to use rhodiola, look for supplements that have undergone third-party testing to avoid the potential for adulteration.
-One thing, if you enjoy weight loss, check out now.

 Overall, rhodiola has many health benefits and is considered safe with a low risk of side effects when it’s taken in the recommended dosages